myclabs/ACL/doc/setup.md

 $acl = new ACL($entityManager);
 ```

-Note that you'll need to define a SecurityIdentity class, usually a user class
+Note that you'll need to define a Identity class, usually a user class
 (you can see an example in the [Usage section](usage.md)).

 Then, you must separately register some listeners on the entity manager and your roles.